Cen Hun

-Cen Hun (died 280) was an official of the state of Eastern Wu during the late Three Kingdoms period (220–280) of China.
+Cen Hun (died between 17 April and 1 May 280) was an official of the state of Eastern Wu during the late Three Kingdoms period (220–280) of China.

 Life

+Cen Hun was the descendant of Cen Peng (岑彭), one of the 28 generals of the Cloud Terrace who served Emperor Guangwu of Han.
+His great-grandfather Cen Zhi (岑晊), was a notable figure in the late Eastern Han who was involved in the Disasters of the Partisan Prohibitions (Note: Cen Zhi has a biography in vol.67 of Book of the Later Han; the volume contained biographies of those who were branded as "partisans" during the Disasters.).
+His father Cen Ke (岑軻), was an Administrator of Poyang.

-Cen Hun held positions among the Nine Ministers during the reign of Sun Hao, the fourth and last emperor of Wu.
+He held positions among the Nine Ministers during the reign of Sun Hao, the fourth and last emperor of Wu.
 Historians described him as a corrupt official who oppressed the people.
-However, on one occasion, he led other officials to beg Sun Hao to spare the life of Zhang Shang (張尚), an official holding the position of Prefect of the Palace Writers (中書令), after Zhang Shang offended the emperor.
+However, on one occasion, he led other officials to beg Sun Hao to spare the life of Zhang Shang (張尚; grandson of Zhang Hong), an official holding the position of Prefect of the Palace Writers (中書令), after Zhang Shang offended the emperor.

-In 280, the Jin dynasty conquered Wu.
-After Sun Hao surrendered to the Jin dynasty, several former Wu officials blamed Cen Hun for causing the downfall of Wu and urged Sun Hao to execute him.
+In c.late April 280, the Jin dynasty's invasion of Wu was nearing its end.
+Before Sun Hao surrendered to the Jin dynasty on 1 May, several Wu officials blamed Cen Hun for causing the downfall of Wu and urged Sun Hao to execute him.
 Sun Hao reluctantly agreed, and even though he regretted his decision later and tried to rescind his order, it was too late as Cen Hun had already been executed.
+(Note: Both Sun Hao's biography in Sanguozhi and the Zizhi Tongjian recorded that Cen was executed before Sun Hao's surrender.)